FennicOculus/Ml_From_Scratch/README.md

 # Ml_From_Scratch
-This repository will contain implementations of ML models coded from scratch
+Implementations of some Machine Learning models coded from scratch using python